-"As of 29 May 2018, the following ratings were assigned to Deutsche Bank for its longterm senior debt (or, where available, for its long-term non-preferred senior debt) and its short-term senior debt."
+"As of 13 August 2018, the following ratings were assigned to Deutsche Bank for its longterm non-preferred senior debt and its short-term senior debt."

-2. In the section "RISK FACTORS" the first paragraph under the heading "Moody's" shall be deleted and replaced as follows:
+2. In the section "RISK FACTORS" the text in the sub-sections starting with "Moody's" and "DBRS" shall be deleted and replaced as follows: